 Higher tiers unlock more advanced tracking tools and extras, while basic plans handle core location services.
 Families with multiple dogs can often save by grouping collars under one account.

-Total Ownership Cost: Halo 4 vs Halo 5 Over Two Years
+Total Ownership Cost: Halo collar 4 vs Halo collar 5 Over Two Years

 To make the long-term price difference clearer, here is a simplified two-year cost snapshot assuming both collars are on the Silver plan.